aakashveera/Finance-Chatbot/training_pipeline/README.md

 #### 3. TRAINING & INFERENCNG

-- Initiate the finetuning using command `python -m src.train`.
+- Initiate the finetuning using the command `python -m src.train`.
 It initiates the training and will the log the experiment-details, best-model's LORA adapter onto comet-ml's project directory.
 - Navigate to the project in comet-ml website register the model onto the model registry with the suitable name and version.
-We will be using the finetuned adapter for all sort inferencing only from the model registry.
+We will be using the finetuned adapter for inferencing and deploying only from the model registry.
 - Initiate validation using the command `python -m src.infer --model_name <comet-username>/<model-name>:<model-version>`.
 The validation results and generated responses will be stored on the specified output folder on the config file.